wendall911/BetterDays/README.md

    * Better Days is compatible with this mod.
 However, sleep causes an extra full day cycle to pass after waking.
  * [The Hordes](https://www.curseforge.com/minecraft/mc-mods/the-hordes)
    * Better Days is compatible with this mod.
-However, you MUST set hordeEventByPlayerTime = false or it will not work at all.
+However, you MUST set hordeEventByPlayerTime = false, or it will not work at all.
  * [Immersive Snow](https://www.curseforge.com/minecraft/mc-mods/immersive-snow)
    * Better Days is NOT compatible with this mod if using a season mod as well,